golangatspeed/2edition/chapters/preface-revised.md

 *Working collaboratively with AI assistance - while reviewing and editing every word myself - I embarked on a systematic exploration of what was new.
 This approach proved remarkably effective for rediscovering Go's evolution and ensuring comprehensive coverage of modern features, from range over functions to Profile-Guided Optimization.*

-*Before you jump into the book itself, I want to thank you for purchasing it.
-I sincerely hope you enjoy it and get much value from it.
-I also hope you enjoy your journey with Go as much as I have my own, and that this book helps you navigate modern Go development faster!*

-*Finally, my learning journey continues, and I'm sharing what I've discovered because I believe it will help others.
-Whether you're new to Go or catching up with its recent evolution, we're all learning together.
-If you have any feedback or spot any mistakes, please do reach out - you'll help make this book better for everyone who follows!*
+*As always, if you have any feedback or spot any mistakes, please do reach out - you'll help make this book better for everyone who follows!*

 *Best wishes,*